csr000/cache-remover/README.md

 # cache-remover
-## A python script to clear all cache
+A Python Script to clear all cache.